Ayato Hasebe

-Ayato Hasebe (長谷部 彩翔, Hasebe Ayato) is a former Japanese football player.
+Ayato Hasebe (長谷部 彩翔, Hasebe Ayato) is a Japanese former football player.
 Hasabe made two appearances in the J1 League for Albirex Niigata.

 Career

 Hasebe was born near Niigata and joined local side Albirex Niigata as a trainee from school.
 Hasebe is a graduate of the Albirex youth academy and signed his first professional contract in the winter of 2008.
 He made his first team debut on 3 May 2008 in the J1 League match against Oita Trinita, coming on as a second-half substitute for Fumiya Kogure in the 45th minute.
 During the 2009 season, Hasebe was loaned out to Regional Leagues side Japan Soccer College, and later Japan Football League side Zweigen Kanazawa.
 In total Hasebe made 41 appearances for these clubs.